mono-js/mono/docs/quickstart.md

 In a browser, visit [http://localhost:8000/_](http://localhost:8000/_) to try it out.

-Mono comes with some default routes, the documentation is available in [routes.md](routes.md).
+Mono comes with some default routes, the documentation is available in the [routes section](/routes).

 ## Starter project